Skip to content

 }

-name string Plugin identifier (required, must use only lowercase ASCII letters, digits, -, and _, and must be unique across configured plugins; invalid or duplicate names abort plugin loading)
+name string yes Plugin identifier.
+Must be lowercase ASCII letters, digits, -, and _ only (pattern: ^[a-z0-9_-]+$).
+Must be unique across all configured plugins.
+Invalid or duplicate names abort plugin loading entirely.

 Configure plugins